Finesse/MicroDB/README.md

 You can even pass named and anonymous parameters in the same array but it works only when the array of values has the same order as the placeholders in the query text.

-All scalar types of values are supported: string, integer, float, boolean and null.
+All the scalar types of values are supported: string, integer, float, boolean and null.

 ### Error handling

 The `Finesse\MicroDB\Exceptions\PDOException` is thrown in case of every database query error.
-If an error is caused by a SQL query, the exception has the query text and bound values in the message.
+If an error is caused by an SQL query, the exception has the query text and bound values in the message.
 They are also available through the
 methods:

 ```php